< Back to the Polytechnique Montréal portal

 Longitudinal Impact of Physical Activity on Brain Pulsatility Index and Cognition in Older Adults with Cardiovascular Risk Factors: A NIRS Study

-Hanieh Mohammadi, Christine Gagnon, Thomas Vincent, Ali Kassab, Sarah Fraser, Anil Nigam, Frédéric Lesage et Louis Bherer
+Hanieh Mohammadi, Christine Gagnon, Thomas Vincent, Ali Kassab, Sarah Fraser, Anil Nigam, Frédéric Lesage and Louis Bherer

 [img]